Jessica Jones: House of M

-In the 2005 "House of M" storyline, Jessica was apparently dating Scott Lang.
+In the 2005 "House of M" storyline, Jones was apparently dating Scott Lang.

 What If

-In What If Jessica Jones Had Joined the Avengers?, Jones accepted Captain America's offer to work for The Avengers.
-Perceiving that something was amiss with Wanda Maximoff (the Scarlet Witch), she alerted the other Avengers to her supervillainry, ensuring that the catastrophic events depicted in "Avengers Disassembled" and "House of M" would never occur.
-Jessica then married Captain America.
+In What If Jessica Jones Had Joined the Avengers?, Jessica Jones accepts Captain America's offer to work for the Avengers.
+Perceiving that something was amiss with Scarlet Witch, Jones alerts the Avengers before Scarlet Witch can take action, preventing the events of "Avengers Disassembled" and "House of M".
+Jones goes on to marry Captain America, becoming Jessica Rogers.

+In What If Jessica Jones Was Bitten By The Radioactive Spider?, Jones is bitten by the radioactive spider in place of Peter Parker, becoming Spider-Girl.
+Jones exposes Norman Osborn as the Green Goblin after he murders Jessica's family, leading Osborn to commit suicide and her to quit after the public blames her for his death.
+Years later, Jones works as a bartender for Luke Cage, but finds the Green Goblin has returned and has begun killing crime bosses to get her attention.
+Though out of shape, she defeats him with her acid breath and unmasks the new Goblin as Peter, who was attempting to inspire her to become a hero again to revive his career.
+As Peter is arrested, Jones forms a partnership with beat cop Misty Knight and suggests forming a private detective agency.

 Ultimate Spider-Man

-In Ultimate Spider-Man, Jones appeared as a senior student in the school Peter Parker attended.
+In Ultimate Spider-Man, Jessica Jones appears as a senior student in the school Peter Parker attended.
 She was the executive producer of the school's television network.
 She later became jealous of Mary Jane Watson's superior film skills, and attempted to deduce Spider-Man's secret identity for the school newspaper, becoming suspicious of Peter Parker.
-Later on, after the events of Ultimatum, she claimed to have abandoned her attempts to figure out who Spider-Man was and instead wanted to focus on his heroics.
+After the events of Ultimatum, Jones claimed to have abandoned her attempts to figure out who Spider-Man was and instead wanted to focus on his heroics.

 Spider-Man Loves Mary Jane

-In Spider-Man Loves Mary Jane, Jessica was a student at Mary Jane's high school and was a former friend of Mary Jane until she became a goth.
-Mary Jane spent more time with Jessica after her breakup with Ned Leeds and became more goth-like until Jessica told Mary Jane it did not fit her.
+In Spider-Man Loves Mary Jane, Jones is a student at Mary Jane's high school and was a former friend of Mary Jane until she became a goth.
+Mary Jane spent more time with Jones after her breakup with Ned Leeds and became more goth-like until Jessica told Mary Jane it did not fit her.

 Infinity Wars

-During the events of "Infinity Wars", Gamora used the Infinity Stones to fold the universe in half, resulting in the creation of Warp World, where characters and histories were merged.
-Jessica Jones merged with Janice Lincoln and became this universe's version of the Beetle.
-She was also the fiancé of Scott Banner aka Little Monster (an amalgamation of Scott Lang and Bruce Banner).
+During the events of "Infinity Wars", Gamora used the Infinity Gems to fold the universe in half, resulting in the creation of Warp World, where characters and histories were merged.
+Jessica Jones was merged with Janice Lincoln and became this universe's version of the Beetle.
+She is also the fiancé of Scott Banner (an amalgamation of Scott Lang and Bruce Banner).

 Spider-Man: Life Story

-In Spider-Man: Life Story, Jessica briefly dated Peter Parker after his split with Mary Jane and helped him track down the elderly Norman Osborn.
-Much like her Earth-616 counterpart, Jessica Jones of this universe also began a private investigator and founder of Alias Investigations.
+In Spider-Man: Life Story, Jessica Jones briefly dated Peter Parker after his split with Mary Jane and helped him track down the elderly Norman Osborn.
+Much like her Earth-616 counterpart, Jones later founded Alias Investigations.

 Secret Wars

-During the "Secret Wars" storyline, different versions of Jessica Jones existed in each of the Battleworld domains:
+During the "Secret Wars" storyline, several versions of Jessica Jones appear in the domains of Battleworld: